 According to Forbes, the average American files a car accident claim about once every 18 years and nearly 40% of those occur when one driver rear-ends another.
 While it is true that some of these may just be “fender-benders” where all drivers and passengers walk away unharmed, many are much more serious.
 In these cases, the victims of the accident may find that they have no choice but to pursue a car accident lawsuit.

 Is Filing A Lawsuit After I’ve Been Rear-Ended Worth It?

-If you or a loved one were rear-ended by another driver and sustained serious injuries, it is possible that you will need to find a way to obtain financial compensation, even if both parties have car insurance.
+If you or a loved one were rear-ended by another driver in the Bronx and sustained serious injuries, it is possible that you will need to find a way to obtain financial compensation, even if both parties have car insurance.

 Take this into consideration – the minimum car insurance coverage required by a driver in New York will provide a victim with $25,000 for bodily injury and a maximum amount of $50,000 for all injured parties.
 This is supposed to cover the medical expenses of those who were hurt, however, these amounts may only be enough to pay a fraction of a victim’s actual medical expenses and once the policy limits have been met, the insurance company will stop paying.

 As if this information isn’t shocking enough to learn, sometimes it’s difficult to get the insurance company to pay a claim at all or if they do, the amount they provide is much smaller than it should be.
 That’s because insurance adjusters will do their best to find ways to try and show that the victim’s injuries are not as serious as they are claiming, that the injury doesn’t require the medical treatments claimed, or that the injuries were sustained before the accident.

 This is when a lawsuit may be the best option.
 The entire purpose of filing is so that the plaintiffs have the opportunity to obtain the compensation they need to pay for their medical expenses, lost wages, physical pain and suffering, and even emotional trauma.